shamim1258/Shamim/Technology/Flask/base.md

    -  The debugger allows executing arbitrary Python code from the browser.
 It is protected by a pin, but still represents a major security risk.
 Do not run the development server or debugger in a production environment.
    -  To enable debug mode, use the --debug option.
 -  `SQLAlchemy(app)` this creates SQLAlchemy object which contains an auxiliary function for the ORM operation.It also provides a parent Model class that uses it to declare a user-defined model.In the code snippet below, the studients model is created.

+## Database Migration
+-  `flask db init`
+   -  This will add a migrations folder to your application.
+The contents of this folder need to be added to version control along with your other source files.
--  Database migration commands : `flask db init` and `flask db migrate`
+-  `flask db migrate`
+   -  To generate initial migration.
+-  `flask db upgrade`
+   -  To apply the changes described by the migration script to your database.